dake08/NewsApplication/README.md

-# Project - Application has bottom navigation bar with menu having three items that navigate between main three fragments
+# Project - Application has bottom navigation bar with menu having two items that navigate between main two fragments
-Start fragment shows Breaking news list of Article(main data model) (Getting from newsapi.org ) Second fragment shows Search result news list
-Third fragment - saved news
+First fragment layout shows All articles, where we can save or open article.
+Second fragment layout shows User Saved articles.
+Also, app has third fragment Article ( shows only detailed article)